 There is also a conflict concerning whether a party must meet the minimum contacts test to establish personal jurisdiction over a person or property.
-New York courts hold that the judgment debtor "need not be subject to personal jurisdiction in New York before the judgment creditor may obtain recognition and enforcement of the foreign country money judgment".
-Lenchyshyn v.
-Pelko Elec., Inc., 723 N.Y.S.
-2d 285, 286 (App.
-Div.
-2001).
-See also Abu Dhabi Comm.
-Bank PJSC v.
-Saad Trading, 986 N.Y.S.2d 454 (1st Dep't 2014).
-Other states require jurisdiction over the judgment debtor or his property.
+Most states require jurisdiction over the judgment debtor or his property.
 See Electrolines, Inc. v.
 Prudential Assurance Co., 677 N.W.2d 874, 875 (Mich.
 Ct.
 App.
 2003).
+New York courts are divided.
+See supra question 2.4.